 Electronic mail or other communications through this website or otherwise to Verita or any party in connection with any matter will not be treated as privileged or confidential.
 Verita does not endorse or warrant and is not responsible for any third-party content that may be accessed from this website.

-On September 26, 2019, the United States Trustee for Region 2 (the “U.S. Trustee”) appointed nine creditors to serve on the Official Committee of Unsecured Creditors (the “UCC”).
-The UCC is an independent fiduciary for and represents the interests of all creditors in Purdue’s cases.
+On September 26, 2019, the United States Trustee for Region 2 appointed the Official Committee of Unsecured Creditors (the “UCC”).
+The UCC is an independent fiduciary for and represents the interests of all creditors in Purdue’s Chapter 11 Cases

 The meeting of creditors pursuant to section 341 of the Bankruptcy Code (the "Meeting of Creditors") occurred on November 5, 2019 at 2:30 p.m.
 (ET) at the below location.